← Reference Deep-Dives Reference Deep-Dive · Updated · 12 min read

 Verbatim selection is a skill that distinguishes strong agency deliverables from weak ones.
 The best verbatims share four characteristics.
 They are specific rather than generic, describing concrete experiences rather than abstract opinions.
 They use distinctive language that the client could not have predicted, demonstrating genuine consumer perspective.
 They illustrate the insight they accompany, serving as evidence rather than decoration.
 They are concise enough to be read in the flow of the deliverable without disrupting the analytical narrative.

-AI-moderated research at 200+ interviews provides a much larger pool of verbatims than traditional small-sample qual, which means agencies can select the most articulate, specific, and illustrative quotes from a broader candidate set.
-The platform’s searchable verbatim database allows analysts to find quotes that precisely match the insight they are supporting, rather than settling for the best available quote from a small sample.
+AI-moderated research at 200+ interviews provides a much larger pool of verbatims than traditional small-sample qual, which means agencies select the most articulate, specific, and illustrative quotes from a broader candidate set.
+The platform’s searchable verbatim database lets analysts find quotes that precisely match the insight they are supporting, rather than settling for the best available quote from a small sample.
+The agency qualitative research at scale guide covers the methodology that makes this verbatim depth available.

 Deliverable format matters, but presentation strategy determines whether findings translate into action.
 The most effective agency presentations follow a structure that builds toward decision clarity rather than reporting findings sequentially.

 Start with the consumer’s world, not the research structure.
-Open with 2-3 consumer quotes or scenarios that immediately immerse the client in their customers’ experience.
+Open with two to three consumer quotes or scenarios that immediately immerse the client in their customers’ experience.
 This creates empathy and engagement before any data is presented.

 Present findings as tensions rather than facts.
 “Your brand is perceived as innovative but inaccessible” creates more strategic energy than “45% said innovative, 38% said expensive.”
 Tensions demand resolution, which naturally leads to recommendations.